Gestational diabetes causes higher-than-normal blood sugar. It occurs only during pregnancy, and it usually goes away once you’ve delivered your baby.

 If you have gestational diabetes, your doctor will monitor your condition frequently.
 They’ll use sonograms to pay close attention to your baby’s growth.

 During pregnancy, you may also self-monitor at home.
 You can use a tiny needle called a lancet to prick your finger for a droplet of blood.
-You can use a blood glucose monitor to analyze this droplet of blood.
+You then analyze the blood using a blood glucose monitor.
 People usually perform this test when they wake up and after meals.
+Learn more about diabetes home tests.

 It’s important to keep gestational diabetes under control.
-If it’s left untreated, the complications may include:
+If it’s left untreated, possible complications include:

 - premature birth